sceckert/IntroDHSpring2021/_week2/command-line-cheat-sheat.md

 `ls`: list the files and folders in your current directory

+`man [commandname]`: manual.
+This is the help function.
+Type man command and it will tell you what that command does

+### Making and viewing files and directories

 `touch [filename]`: create a file

 `echo "Some text here"`: prints the enclosed phrase.
 The `echo` command be used to display text with line breaks if you use three sets of quotation marks, like `echo """